mindkin/hourfleet/docs/tryout.md

 PICPICPICPICPIC

-OK, now click on the 'Book Now' button.
+OK, now click on the 'Make a Request' button.

-The form will expand to show you the availability of the car.
-Which is when you can book it.
+The form will expand to show you the current availability of the car.
+Which shows you when you can book the car.

 You should see the availability you set for the car earlier.
 And hopefully, the time right now is within the time is available.

 Now, select a time slot that starts in less than 15mins time, and goes for say an hour.

-Hit the 'Book Now' button.
+Hit the 'Book' button.

 You are now moved to a confirmation page where you are asked to confirm the booking, and sign the terms of service for this booking.

 Since you are already verified (earlier), and since the car is configured to be automatically approved (and is also verified), your booking is going to go through automatically, and the car is your to use!

+Hit the 'Confirm Booking' button.

 It takes a few seconds to approve the booking and then you are moved again to your 'Bookings' page.
 Where you should see your new booking, and its about to start soon.

+> Also, as the car owner, you are going to get some email, to notify that someone has successfully booked your car.

 PICPICPICPICPIC

+OK, so now you have a confirmed booking that starts hopefully very soon.
+Perhaps minutes away.

+Click on your booking and lets have a look at some of the information provided to you before your booking starts.

 TO BE CONTINUED!